 Grading System and Policies

-Grading policy voted by academic council in April 2004, and reaffirmed in February 2008 and April 2011
+This grading policy, voted by Academic Council in April 2004, was reaffirmed in February 2008 and April 2011.

 In February 2003, Academic Council acknowledged the inconsistency between the college's legislated grading standards and current grading practices.
 In April 2004, again in February 2008, and reaffirmed in April 2011, the faculty voted in favor of specific measures to address this inconsistency and reaffirm the college's grading standards.
 The policies in effect are: